 Recent studies have shown that the blue light emitted by electronics such as computers, televisions, and smartphones can be very detrimental to our health.
 Regardless of whom you are it can have negative effects on our sleep cycle, as well as causing headaches, eye strain, and other problematic health conditions.
 However, it is particularly important for athletes to avoid this blue light so they can perform their best in competition.
-Since it is crucial that athletes stay healthy, many coaches are now advising their athletes to use light blocking shields or glasses, as well as cutting down on digital device use altogether.
+Since it is crucial that athletes stay healthy, many coaches are now advising their athletes to use blue light blocking shields or glasses, as well as cutting down on digital device use altogether.

 Many people are surprised to learn that sleep has a very strong effect on many aspects of our overall health.
 The quality of our sleep can affect our energy levels, mood, focus, coordination, and more.
 Since athletes need to ensure that their bodies will work at their peak performance level all the time, it is essential to develop a regular sleep routine.
 It is also important for athletes to get quality sleep instead of just trying to sleep as much as possible.
 For example, you could opt to sleep for ten hours each night, but if you consistently wake up or toss and turn throughout your sleep cycles, you’ll still wake up feeling groggy in the morning.

 Our sleep is controlled by our body’s internal circadian rhythms.
 We pass through several sleep cycles each night, and each sleep cycle contains several stages.
 During these sleep cycles, your body repairs muscle damage and produces essential hormones that regulate things like your hunger cycle, as well as preventing harmful disease.
 If you continuously deprive yourself of sleep, your body won’t be able to take care of itself, and you are more likely to experience injury as an athlete.